untoldwind/kotlin/kotlin-native/NEW_MM.md

   use `T` directly.

 Additionally, setting `freezing` binary option to anything but `disabled` with the new MM is deprecated.
 Currently, usage causes a diagnostics message - not a warning.

-To temporarily support code for both new and legacy MM, ignore deprecation warnings by:
-* either annotating usages of deprecated API with `@OptIn(FreezingIsDeprecated::class)`,
-* or applying `languageSettings.optIn("kotlin.native.FreezingIsDeprecated")` to all kotlin source sets in gradle,
-* or passing compiler flag `-opt-in=kotlin.native.FreezingIsDeprecated`.

-See [Opt-in requirements](https://kotlinlang.org/docs/opt-in-requirements.html) for more details.

 ## Performance issues